Kwon770/vanilla-redux/README.md

 ## React Redux

-Most code related with creating store is same with pure Redux
+Most code related to creating Store is same with pure Redux

 ### Using redux from other components